How About a Holiday! Data and information

 The number of strawberries eaten by various people is shown below.

 Question.
-Find the number of apples eaten by Margaret, Susan, Maria
+Find the number of apples eaten by Margaret, Susan, Maria and Dorothy.

 Solution: Here each symbol of strawberry represents two strawberries.